-A cervical smear test is an early detection test for cervical cancer.
-It can show up abnormal changes in the cells of the cervix before a cancer develops and before there are any outward signs.
+Cervical screening (previously called a smear test) is an early detection test for cervical cancer.
+It can show up abnormal changes in the cells of the cervix caused by high risk HPV (human papilloma virus) before a cancer develops and before there are any outward signs.

 When should I have it done?

-All women who are, or have been, sexually active should have smears from the age of 25 until the age of 65.
-Health and Social Services recommend that a smear test should be done once every 3 years, under the age of 50, and every 5 years over the age of 50, unless you notice something is wrong or that your previous test result showed that another test was necessary sooner.
+Anyone with a cervix should have screening from the age of 25 until the age of 65.
+Health and Social Care, in line with the UK, recommend that a test should be done once every 3 years, under the age of 50, and every 5 years over the age of 50, unless you notice something is wrong or that your previous test result showed that another test was necessary sooner.

-If you have never had a smear test have one NOW!
+If you have never had a cervical screening test have one NOW!

-Women who have had a hysterectomy do not usually need to have a further smear test unless the hysterectomy has been performed due to previous abnormal smear tests or if the hysterectomy was sub-total (i.e. the cervix was left in place).
+If you have had a hysterectomy you do not usually need to have a further screening test unless the hysterectomy has been performed due to previous abnormal smear tests or if the hysterectomy was sub-total (i.e. the cervix was left in place).
 In some cases regular check- ups may be necessary and your gynaecologist will advise you as to the need for further tests.